jaytimm/textpress/README.md

 For corpus linguists, text analysts, data journalists, and R users building LLM pipelines — or anyone dipping a toe into NLP.

+### Why textpress?

+In an era of heavy AI frameworks and complex vector databases, textpress takes a rugged, local-first approach.
+Get from a search query to a structured data frame without the overhead.

+- **Corpus linguists** — KWIC and BM25 are first-class.
+Your data stays in data frames; no proprietary objects.
+- **Data journalists** — Speed from lead to data.
+Fetch URLs from search or Wikipedia, ingest into Tidyverse-ready formats.
+- **LLM & RAG developers** — A no-nonsense middle layer: `nlp_roll_chunks()` for context windows, `search_index()` for keyword retrieval before prompts.
+- **Everyone** — Zero bloat.
+A consistent four-step pattern (Fetch → Read → Process → Search) that fits in a `|>` pipeline.

 ---

 ## Installation